dbuenzli/ptime/README.md

 human-readable, locale-independent representation.

-The additional Ptime_clock library provides access to a system POSIX clock and to the system's current timezone offset.
+The additional Ptime_clock library provides access to a system POSIX clock and to the system's current time zone offset.

 Ptime is not a calendar library.